We talked briefly about Valentinus last time.

 This, in my opinion, is Valentinus’ attempt to graft Gnosticism onto the Church’s teachings.
 In an attempt to reconcile the two he introduces the character of the “devil”, which as we know was central to literal Christians.
 Valentinus clearly wants to make room for literalist Christians rather than exclude them.
 To him the church was instituted by Jesus as a place to incubate those who had not yet found gnosis.
 It represented the rational, or psychic element.

 It was a bold move, because it allowed both sides to be right (well sort of!)

 The Church could be right about Jesus’ divinity, as it was the Christ in him that spoke.
 While at the same time, so could the Gnostics, as the form that appeared on earth was but a shadow of the real Jesus.
-Also Mary Magdalene may be a shadow version of Sophia and is the earthly consort of Jesus (Gospel of Philip).
+Also Mary Magdalene may be a shadow version of Sophia and the earthly consort of Jesus (see Gospel of Philip).

 The Valentinian schema differs from classical Gnosticism in that it doesn’t say reality is separate from, or outside of God.
 Rather the world is contained in the Pleroma, as is the Pleroma contained in Prior Source.
 The whole thing is a kind of holarchy.

 In this way one cannot say the world is evil, rather it is created in the image of the Pleroma, and for the glory of it.
 It simply isn’t real.

 Achamoth models Prior Source -

 and the archons the aeons.

 Of course, this does not negate the fact that the world is also its shadow, and so could be said – if we believe solely in it – to deceive.
 In the end its illusory nature will dissolve when understanding (gnosis) is fully achieved.

 Every thought has consequence.
 Intellect’s passion awoke Wisdom, hers begat Achamoth, which in turn begat the Demiurgos and then the world.
 And of course the original thought of Prior Source began everything.